Oceania Market Research – SIS International

 • Special migration agreement between Australia and New Zealand, which allows the citizens of each country to travel, live, and work freely in each country;

 • New Zealand provides automatic citizenship to residents of the Cook Islands, Niue, and Tokelau.
-The following islands are not considered sovereign nations, therefore falling under the territory of New Zealand.
+The following islands are not considered sovereign nations and therefore fall under the territory of New Zealand.

 • New Zealand also provides special arrangements with other Pacific nations to allow 11,000 Samoans each year to become permanent residents if they meet the criteria.
 The country offers temporary work-related visas to people who failed to meet the requirements.